JustinPaoletta/my_portfolio/docs/DEPENDABOT.md

 #### How It Works

 1. Dependabot creates a PR
-2. Workflow automatically approves if criteria met
+2. Workflow enables auto-merge if criteria met
-3. Auto-merge is enabled
-4. PR merges automatically once all CI checks pass
+3. PR merges automatically once all CI checks pass (and any required approvals are obtained)

 #### Customizing Auto-Merge Rules